 Catching Feelings With 'Sensational' MS

 1980...
 Fourth grade... recess... the lower playground.
 Now although I don't quite remember how long the recess period was, I do recall it was way too short.
-I mean, you had to get to the sliding board to the monkey bars to the swings to the seesaw… PLUS because class time only allowed talking to consist of asking or answering the teacher’s questions, discussing the lesson or reading aloud, recess was the time to get out all of that ‘very relevant’ 4th-grade commentary to your friends.
 But twice I was unable to enjoy my short interval of free time.
 The first, while happily enjoying my recess, I felt a sudden stinging sensation on the back of my arm.
 Quite taken aback, I found the culprit to be a bumblebee!
 The second time, again enjoying the period of 'me and friends ', I remember feeling a tickle to my leg Initially ignoring the sensation, I then thought 'Is something crawling on me??'
 Lifting my pant leg.
 I did indeed - a grasshopper had found its way to make acquaintance with my leg and that feeling made my skin crawl!
 (No pun intended.)

-Sitting in my lift chair, primarily in the evening, begin the 'ants’.
-The tee-hee-hee is that there really aren't ants - or a grasshopper- on my legs - but rather the sensation of bugs crawling on my skin and atop my head.
+Fast forward to now.
+Sitting in my lift chair, primarily in the evening, begin the 'ants'.
+But the reality is that there really aren't ants - or a grasshopper- on my legs - but rather the sensation of bugs crawling on my skin and atop my head.
 My itching skin has no culprit - such as a mosquito bite - that I can conceivably scratch until virtually raw in an attempt to feel even a small piece of relief.
 With no bumblebees around, one would wonder where that stinging and burning sensation in my feet and legs comes from.
 I'd be remiss in not acknowledging the numbness, tingling, pain, pins and needles that I experience.
 The malefactor?
 Sensory symptoms caused by multiple sclerosis.

 At any rate, I have a lifetime of feelings, emotions, sensations and countless experiences which induced them.
 Now, I have MS. And the myriad of feelings and sensations it brings.
-During my 12-year trajectory with this chronic disease, I can't say its challenges have brought about fond feelings or pleasant memories like the time I met my friend waiting in that long line for instance.
+During my 12-year trajectory with this chronic disease, I can't say its challenges have brought about fond feelings or pleasant memories.
 However, I am happy with me and how I'm governing myself along my journey.
 With an optimistic perception, some humor, and recognizing the power of positivity, I'm not "waiting for the storm to pass, I'm learning how to dance in the rain” even amidst catching ill feelings and unwanted sensations.